gre/gl-transition-libs/README.md

  - **Missing or bad arguments**.
  - **The glsl source code has compilation errors**.

-"runtime" errors are errors we can detect until running the application, and are generally browser-related.
+I mean by "runtime" errors, errors we can only detect when running the application, and are generally browser-related.
 For instance, if **the WebGL is not supported**.

 In this library, "static" errors will be thrown by the library whereas "runtime" errors will be wrapped in failure promises so there are safe to use and recover on need.